-Contour mapping shows the area to be of very low gradient (ie. less than 10%) which corresponds with Landzone classification..
+Contour mapping shows the area to be of very low gradient (ie. less than 10%).

 4 Rehabilitation Procedure

 The rehabilitation procedure has been developed with reference to the Department of Agriculture, Fisheries and Forestry guidelines for Buffel Grass planting (DAFF, 2012) and further consultation with local agricultural contractors.